 The Least Toxic Vole Bait to Non-Target Animals

-- For example, a 50 lb. dog would have to consume 4 to 8 ounces of other rodenticides to be lethal while it would have to consume 113.5 ounces (a little over 7 lbs.) of the Kaput product.
+- For example, a 50 lb. dog would have to consume 4 to 8 ounces of competitor rodenticides to be lethal while it would have to consume 113.5 ounces (a little over 7 lbs.) of the Kaput product.

 - Voles, being a small animal, do not consume a large amount of bait, so even before it is metabolized there will not be much in its system.